SHOWING 1 - 1 OF 1 RESULTS

 State laws vary when it comes to motor vehicle insurance requirements, licensing and registration.
 The term vehicle generally includes automobiles, motorcycles, vans, trailers and boats regularly parked or garaged overnight.
 Service members and their families will want to understand their state’s laws on registration and licensing before moving to a new state.
 Visit the USA.gov Motor Vehicle Services page for links to state-specific websites.

 Utah State law requires you to have sufficient liability insurance and a valid driver’s license in order to operate a vehicle.
 The term “vehicle” generally includes automobiles, motorcycles, vans, trailers and boats regularly parked or garaged overnight.
 Further, your vehicle must be properly registered.
 Even though you are in the Military, you may be required to register your vehicle in-state and obtain an in-state license within a few months of moving.
-Access complete information on insurance, driver’s licensing, and where and how to register your vehicle by visiting the State Department of Motor Vehicles website.
+Access complete information on insurance, driver’s licensing, and where and how to by visiting the Utah Division of Motor Vehicles (DMV) website: https://dmv.utah.gov/.

 It is not required to register your vehicle with the Pass and ID office.
 Although, it is required for all DoD ID cardholders to register their ID in DBIDS (Defense Biometric Identification System).
 This allows security forces the ability to scan your ID at the gate.
 ID holders can register their ID cards at the Military Personnel Flight, Bldg 430.